List with 6 most important mammals in the Mediterranean

 1.)
 Fin whales (Balaenoptera physalus), or greyhound whales are the second-largest mammalian on the Earth after the blue whale.
 The largest fin whales can grow up to 90 feet (27.3 m) and weigh up to 110 ton.
 That is about 110 medium seize cars.
 With luck you can spot the fin whale in front of the coast of Garraf, about 10 miles (18 km) South of Barcelona.
 Unfortunately we have not seen the fin whale yet.

 2.)
 Sperm whales ( Physeter macrocephalus) are the largest toothed whales.
 Males are considerably larger than females.
-Adult females can reach a length up to 36 feet (
+Adult females can reach a length up to 36 feet (11 m) and weigh 15 tons.
+Adult males reach about 52 feet (16m) and weigh 45 tons!
+We have seen the Sperm whales twice, it was quite a shock to see an animal much larger than our boat so close.

 3.)
 The Cuvier’s beaked whales can reach up to 20 feet (6.5m) and we have seen them a few times.
-Curvier’s beaked whale is the world’s best diver among the mammals.
-Curvier’s beaked whales dive very deep and long, up to 3000 meter and over two hours!
-Down there the Curvier’s beaked whale looks for squid and other deep sea fish.
+Curvier’s beaked whale is the world’s best diver among mammals.
+Curvier’s beaked whales dive very deep and long, up to 3000 meters and over two hours!
+Down there the Curvier’s beaked whale looks for squid and other deep-sea fish.